Connor03p/COP4520-Assignment-2/README.md

 #

 The solution to this problem is to assign one guest as a counter to keep track of how many guests have entered the labyrinth.
 When another guest enters the labyrinth and the plate is empty, they may leave a cupcake for the first guest if they have not already done so.
 The counter will eventually eat one cupcake from every guests, and alert the minotaur that everyone has entered when that happens.
-While this solution is inefficient for a large number of guests, it guarentees that the counter will correctly claim that everyone has entered.
+While this solution is inefficient for a large number of guests, it guarentees that the counter will eventually and correctly claim that everyone has entered.

 <br>